swyddfa/lsp-devtools/lib/pytest-lsp/README.md

 # pytest-lsp: End-to-end testing of language servers with pytest

-> This plugin is in **very** early development, it currently implements just enough to support the test suite of the [esbonio](https://github.com/swyddfa/esbonio) language server.

 `pytest-lsp` is a pytest plugin for writing end-to-end tests for language servers.

 It works by running the language server in a subprocess and communicating with it over stdio, just like a real language client.